corda/corda/docs/source/bridge-configuration-file.rst

 Defaults
 --------
-A set of default configuration options are loaded from the built-in resource file ``/bridge/src/main/resources/bridgedefault.conf``.
-This file can be found in the ``:bridge`` gradle module of the `Enterprise Corda repository <https://github.com/corda/enterprise>`_.
-Any options you do not specify in your own ``bridge.conf`` file will use these defaults.
+A set of default configuration options are loaded from the built-in resource file.
+Any options you do not specify in your own ``bridge.conf`` file will use these defaults:

-Here are the contents of the ``bridgedefault.conf`` file:

 .. literalinclude:: ../../bridge/src/main/resources/bridgedefault.conf
     :language: javascript